ninalouw/frontend-nanodegree-arcade-game/README.md

 ===============================
 ##Introduction
 ===============================
-This is the third project in the Udacity Frontend Nanodegree course.
+This is the fourth project in the Udacity Frontend Nanodegree course.
 After completing an introductory course in Javascript and one in Object-Oriented Javascript students are expected to build this classic arcade game using Javascript and HTML5.
 The app.js file includes the code that I have written, but the engine.js and resources.js files were provided by Udacity.

 ##Instructions to run the app
 ===============================